Vincent Peillon

-Vincent Benoît Camille Peillon (/fr/; born 7 July 1960) is a French politician who served as Minister for Education in the French Government.
-He is a longstanding French politician and, from 2014 until 2019, served as a Member of the European Parliament (MEP) for North West France (allied with the Socialist Party and the Party of European Socialists).
+Vincent Benoît Camille Peillon (/fr/; born 7 July 1960) is a French teacher and politician who served as Minister of National Education under Prime Minister Jean-Marc Ayrault from 2012 to 2014.
+A member of the Socialist Party (PS), he also served as a Member of the European Parliament (MEP) from 2004 to 2012 and again from 2014 until 2019.

 Early life and education

 After a degree in Philosophy at Panthéon-Sorbonne University (class of 1980), Peillon became a high school teacher (junior teaching qualification in 1984 and senior teaching qualification in 1986).
 He remained a teacher until 1992.
-He worked one year at Henri Emmanuelli staff at the Assemblée nationale and resumed his teaching between 1993 and 1997.
-Peillon completed graduate studies at Pantheon-Sorbonne University, graduating with a PhD in Philosophy in 1992.
-He was Senior Research Fellow at the Centre national de la recherche scientifique between 2002 and 2004, working on ante-marxist socialism.
+He worked one year at Henri Emmanuelli staff at the National Assembly and resumed his teaching between 1993 and 1997.
+Peillon completed graduate studies at Panthéon-Sorbonne University, graduating with a PhD in Philosophy in 1992.
+He was Senior Research Fellow at the Centre national de la recherche scientifique between 2002 and 2004, working on ante-Marxist socialism.